osioalberto/PowerEnJoy/DD/algorithms.md

+The algorithms listed here can be useful, but it is not mandatory to implement exactly the following algorithms as long as the result is equivalent

+### Computing the bill amount ###
-Assuming time subtraction yields a time offset and PercentageDelta.delta are normalized in the interval [-1, 1] This function computes the bill amount from a ride and a list of all percentageDeltas implemented in the system function computeBillAmount(ride: Ride, discounts: PercentageDelta[]):
+Assuming time subtraction yields a time offset and PercentageDelta.delta are normalized in the interval [-1, 1], this function computes the bill amount from a ride and a list of all percentageDeltas implemented in the system function computeBillAmount(ride: Ride, discounts: PercentageDelta[]):
     let multiplier = 1;
     let elapsedMinutes = (Time.now() - ride.startTime).totalMinutes